 • Be aware of the Masonic charities and how to contact them

 • Be a, good ‘listener’, this is a skill.
 (The skill can be developed: it is about being an’ active listener’, rather than a passive one)

 Freemasonry encompasses the basic principle of caring for others.
 For centuries, Freemasons have supported orphans, the sick, the elderly and many others during times of distress.
 One of the core values instilled in each member is the importance of looking after the welfare of fellow Freemasons and their loved ones.

 In Masonry as in most forms of voluntary service, a job is what you make it.
-You can have the glory of the title without doing much to justify it, or you can strive to improve the quality of life for those within your lodge and their dependants who have suffered hardship.
+You can have the glory of the title without doing much to justify it, or you can strive to improve the quality of life for those within your lodge or chapter and their dependants who have suffered hardship.